DaddyWarbucks/feathers-google-maps/README.md

 The service exposes two methods, `find(params)` and `create(data, params)`.
 These two methods are functionally equivalent.
 The `create()` method is added so that you can take advantage of the `.on('created')` service event.

-When using the `find(params)` method, include the `query` as the query to be passed to the underlying method.
+When using the `find(params)` method, include the `query` as the params to be passed to the underlying GoogleMaps method.

 ```js
 app.service('directions').find({